 Unforeseen unemployment or unexpected expenses are also common reasons to seek a private mortgage.
 Private mortgage lenders are often issued for short term loans.
 They’re also far more commonly available for borrowers with extenuating financial circumstances such as being self-employed or having an imperfect credit history.

 Private mortgages can often be approved much more quickly than a more traditional loan.
 This makes private mortgages far more desirable for those looking for income or a line of credit in a hurry.
-A private mortgage can even be an investment in and of itself, if you find a particularly good deal your mortgage will help you take advantage of.
+A private mortgage can even be an investment in and of itself, if you find a particularly good deal your mortgage will help you take advantage of it.Â

 Getting a private mortgage for buying a home or investment property has become a more common solution for many home buyers and investors in recent years.